codypaternostro/RemotePro/docs/en-US/New-RpControllerObject.md

 ```

 ## DESCRIPTION
-The New-RpControllerObject cmdlet creates a new RemotePro object, which includes
+The New-RpControllerObject cmdlet creates a new RemotePro object, which
-properties like EventHandlers.
+includesproperties like EventHandlers.
-This object is typed as \`RemotePro\` and
+This object is typed as \`RemotePro\`
-can be used to manage various aspects of the RemotePro environment.
+and can be used to manage various aspects of the RemotePro environment.

 ## EXAMPLES